Parents raise concerns about accountability at council meeting for exceptional children

-HUNTINGTON, WV (WOWK) – A West Virginia special education advisory board met with residents in Huntington Thursday evening to discuss the educational needs of exceptional children.
+HUNTINGTON, W.Va.
+(WOWK) – A West Virginia special education advisory board met with residents in Huntington Thursday evening to discuss the educational needs of exceptional children.

 The West Virginia Advisory Council for the Education of Exceptional Children is a non-partisan group that meets up with residents across the state about seven times a year, and their first meeting for this school was held in Huntington.